Chinese paper says 'foreign forces' trying to create havoc in Hong Kong

 The Hong Kong government would not back down, said the paper, which is published by the ruling Communist Party’s official People’s Daily.

-“The Hong Kong SAR government and mainstream public opinion have worked hard for rule of law and righteousness, and will absolutely not give up halfway,” it said in an editorial.
+“The Hong Kong SAR government and mainstream public opinion have worked hard for rule of law and righteousness, and will absolutely not give up halfway,” it said in an editorial in its main Chinese-language edition.

+The protests were otherwise barely mentioned in mainland China.
+Searches on Weibo, China’s answer to Twitter, took users to reports by pro-Beijing Hong Kong newspapers, including the Wen Wei Po and Ta Kung Pao.

+BBC and CNN reports on the protest were blanked out in China, although the channels can only be viewed in high-end hotels and a small number of apartment buildings and are not available to most Chinese.

 Reporting by Ben Blanchard; Editing by Rosalba O'Brien and Paul Tait